Skip to main content

 Online grading

-Manage whether instructors have the ability to grade and leave feedback directly onto student submissions using Feedback Studio.
+Manage whether instructors have the ability to grade and leave feedback directly on student submissions using Feedback Studio.
 Instructors can create and utilize rubrics, QuickMarks, and commenting tools.

 Translated matching